(erroneously: Hyelora dilucida)

 Pupation occurs in a sparse cocoon which has a length of about 3 cms.
 The cocoon is covered in bits of debris.
 Metamorphosis in the pupa can take approximately a year.

-The adult moth has dark grey-brown forewings, white hindwings with dark edges and veins, and an orange body.
-The wingspan is up to 9 cms.
+The adult male and female moths both have dark grey-brown forewings, white hindwings with dark edges and veins, and an orange body.

 The species occurs mainly inland in the southern half of mainland Australia, including